kubeflow/website/content/docs/started/k8s/kfctl-istio-dex.md

 The instructions below assume that you have an existing Kubernetes cluster.

-### Default StorageClass for on-premise deployments
+### Default StorageClass for on-premises deployments

 This Kubeflow deployment requires a default StorageClass with a [dynamic volume provisioner](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
 Verify the `provisioner` field of your default StorageClass definition.
 If you don't have a provisioner, ensure that you have configured volume provisioning in your Kubernetes cluster appropriately as mentioned [below](#provisioning-of-persistent-volumes-in-kubernetes).